AashitaK/AashitaK.github.io/about.md

 chart: true
 mathjax: true
 ---

 I am a Math PhD graduate with a passion for data and machine learning.
 I am especially interested in two particular areas - data visualizations and natural language processing.
+I have recently joined Harvey Mudd College as a Scientific Computing Specialist.

 Open source contributions related to data science:
 - [Bubbly](https://pypi.org/project/bubbly/) (Author and Maintainer)